Are you motivating your project team?

 You might praise a piece of work well-done or a tight deadline met, or the self-motivation of individuals, but are you really putting effort into motivating your whole project team?
 In the cut and thrust of a busy project it can, of course, be hard to find the time to dedicate to some "motivational" activities.
 However, the potential rewards are high – both on your current project and future projects so finding the time is worth it.

 We'd all like to think that everyone enjoys their job but, unfortunately, that isn’t true (although thankfully I don't count myself in those numbers) so your team quite probably contains at least one person who is not as enthusiastic or motivated as they might be.

 We might talk about the importance of putting together the perfect team, with the right experience, skills and attitudes, but sometimes – even often - this is simply not possible and the team ends up comprised of people who would not have been your first choice.
 Sometimes project managers don't even have any choice over team members.

 So developing a well-motivated, enthusiastic team can be crucial to the project's success and deserves just as much of your time and attention as schedules and budgets, status reports and communication plans.

 Things You Can Do To Motivate Your Team Right Now

-- Be a good role model: It is impossible to motivate others if you yourself are not motivated so tackle that first if it is a potential issue, so that you understand what motivates a project manager.
+- Be a good role model: It is impossible to motivate others if you yourself are not motivated, so tackle that first if it is a potential issue.

 - Listen: Listening is as much part of good communication as disseminating information so always listen to the team's concerns, feedback and ideas.
 Open team communication helps motivate individuals because they can be involved in producing innovative ideas and spotting problems before they occur.